What Is a Good CTR for Google Ads + How to Improve Yours

 Ad Position

-When a user searches on Google for their keywords, the search results will come back with 3 relevant ads at the top of each page.
-Many users will stay on the first page of search results.
-So, if you think the Google ads in the top 3 positions would get the most clicks, you’d be right.
+When a user searches on Google for their keywords, the search results will potentially include several relevant ads at the top of each page.

-What your Google Ads say to users is also an important element that affects your clickthrough rates.
+Your CTR also depends on the effectiveness of the messaging in your Google Ad.
 Your ad headline and copy need to stand out and encourage users to click.

 Related Content: 21 Viral Headline Examples and How You Can Copy Their Success